 - Supplying tickets, gifts, annual passes or options to donate to you (please note that we require your personal data in order to enter into a contract with you)

-- Communication with you via email or another method that you have opted into (you may unsubscribe or opt-out at any time)
+- Communication with you via email or another method that you have opted into (At any stage you may choose to opt out of such communications – contact us at email@example.com)

 - Arranging events for your organisation/ institution/ company and communicating these details to you